CiscoDevNet/stealthwatch-enterprise-sample-postman/README.md

 #### **Cognitive Intelligence Incidents API Configuration**
 The Cognitive Intelligence Incidents REST API is disabled by default.
 To enable the API:

-* Enable Cognitive Analytics in External Services on your SMC and Flow Collector(s).
+* Enable Cognitive Analytics in External Services on your Manager (formerly Stealthwatch Management Console or SMC) and Flow Collector(s).
 * Locate `/lancope/tomcat/webapps/cta-events-collector/WEB-INF/classes/app.properties` file on your SMC system
 * Under `#CTA_ENABLED` section set the `cta.api.enabled` option to `true`
 * Restart web server on your SMC system: `systemctl restart lc-tomcat`